 Fredi Cameron (George Lopez) is a substitute teacher with an engineering background who essentially gets suckered into being the robotics team coach.
 He works with Oscar to recruit three more students: computer whiz Cristian (David Del Rio); mechanical genius Lorenzo (Jose Julián); and Hector (J.R.
 Villareal), the muscle who can lug the huge robot around.

-There’s some cursing (mostly in Spanish, with words like “hell” in English), a couple of scenes of adults drinking and teens smoking, some kissing, and a few fist fights.
+There’s some cursing in this movie (mostly in Spanish, with words like “hell” in English), a couple of scenes of adults drinking and teens smoking, some kissing, and a few fist fights.
 But overall the film is a feel-good starting point for discussions with mature tweens and teens about issues related to class, expectations, and immigration.
-(I personally had no problem with the immigration plot points in the film, as that’s the way it looks through their eyes; but some viewers may not like seeing ICE portrayed in a negative light.)
+(I personally had no problem with the immigration plot points in the film, as that’s probably the way it looks through their eyes; but some viewers may not like seeing ICE portrayed in a negative light.)